RiteshSharmaop/BrainMash/README.md

 - change logo in slidbar while doing small (slidbar closing)
 - while adding new comve it not showing icon of new chat in slidbar closing
 - add logout button
+- chat fet details to is visible in slidbar